tianleimin/fetch-teleop/data/README.md

 ## CSV preprocessing for RL experiments

 `Preprocess.py` will take the raw csv files generated from the bag files, process them (e.g., calculate a combined reward value), and combine the processed files into a dataset that can by used with [Minerva](https://github.com/takuseno/minerva) for offline deep RL experiments (requires pandas).

+## Basic Full Auto Mode
+`example_auto.csv` can be played on repeat by the teleop program to achieve a basic full auto mode, in which the robot never waits and always performs default middle positioned handover